Hi, I'm ARLO™ — Ask Me Anything!

 Hello Grace,

 Very possibly.
 It all depends on your residual income.
-If you don’t have a lot of other debts to pay and the home is not a large one with high property taxes, you may very well meet the residual income requirement but the only way to know for sure would be to check the calculator or speak with one of our associates at 800-565-1722.
+If you don’t have a lot of other debts to pay and the home is not a large one with high property taxes, you may very well meet the residual income requirement, but the only way to know for sure would be to use our online H4P calculator or speak with one of our associates at 800-565-1722.

-We would be happy to go over the numbers with you in advance and there are also ways to enhance the residual income such as dissipating assets if you have cash in the bank etc. Asset dissipation is just a calculation HUD allows where we assign a monthly income number to cash assets depending on the amount of the asset and the borrowers age in accordance with the schedule that HUD as predetermined.
+We would be happy to go over the numbers with you in advance, and there are also ways to enhance residual income, such as dissipating assets if you have cash in the bank.
+Asset dissipation is just a calculation HUD allows, where we assign a monthly income amount to cash assets based on the asset amount and the borrower's age, in accordance with the schedule HUD has predetermined.
 It assumes that you could take out equal payments of your cash for life and allows you that much more “income” in your qualification, even if you never had to draw a dime just because you could.

 Hello Anna,